 Read more about the development of this tool.

 Advice for Applicants

 The application process includes a request for a personal statement.
-We suggest but do not require that you write instead a research proposal of preferably 3-5 pages that addresses the following criteria:
+We suggest (but do not require) that you instead write a research proposal of preferably 3-5 pages that addresses the following criteria:

 - Refer to specific theorists and comment on how the proposed project might build on their work

 - Demonstrate some familiarity with relevant research literature

 - Propose 3 or 4 research questions related to those goals